ST10479847-JasumMaharaj/WEDE5020-POE-PART-2-ST10479847/ReadMe.md

 customer satisfaction.
 We aim to be more than just a bakery, we want to be part of every celebration and everyday moment

 Website Goals
- Present our full menu of baked goods with mouth-watering images and descriptions
+- Present our full menu of baked goods with mouth-watering images and descriptions
- Enable customers to place online orders for pick-up or delivery  Share our story, values, and commitment to quality baking  Offer a custom cake order form and event catering request feature  Showcase customer reviews and feedback
+- Enable customers to place online orders for pick-up or delivery
+- Share our story, values, and commitment to quality baking
+- Offer a custom cake order form and event catering request feature
+- Showcase customer reviews and feedback
- Share baking tips, seasonal specials, and promotions to engage visitors
+- Share baking tips, seasonal specials, and promotions to engage visitors

 Web Features and Functionality
 Homepage:
- About Us: Our story, team, and baking philosophy
+About Us: Our story, team, and baking philosophy
- Menu: Detailed categories for breads, pastries, cakes, cookies, and beverages
+- Menu: Detailed categories for breads, pastries, cakes, cookies, and beverages
- Order Online: A form for customers to place orders for pick-up or delivery  Custom Orders: Request forms for cakes, catering, or special events  Customer Reviews: Testimonials and photo submissions from happy customers
+- Order Online: A form for customers to place orders for pick-up or delivery
+- Custom Orders: Request forms for cakes, catering, or special events
+- Customer Reviews: Testimonials and photo submissions from happy customers
- Contact Us: Map, email, phone number, and social media links
+- Contact Us: Map, email, phone number, and social media links

 Design and User Experience
- Colour Scheme: Warm tones like cream, brown, and pastel pinks to reflect a cozy, welcoming bakery atmosphere
+- Colour Scheme: Warm tones like cream, brown, and pastel pinks to reflect a cozy, welcoming bakery atmosphere

 Typography:
- Font: Bahnschrift Semibold / Aptos Black
+- Font: Bahnschrift Semibold / Aptos Black
- Hierarchy: Clear headings for product categories, readable body text for descriptions
+- Hierarchy: Clear headings for product categories, readable body text for descriptions

 Layout and Design:
- A visually rich layout with high-quality food images  Clear product sections, intuitive buttons, and mobile-friendly design  User Experience Considerations:
+- A visually rich layout with high-quality food images
+- Clear product sections, intuitive buttons, and mobile-friendly design
+- User Experience Considerations:
- Simple, clear navigation between menu, order, and contact pages  Mobile optimization for customers placing orders on-the-go  Secure, easy-to-fill forms for orders and custom requests  Visual feedback (e.g., pop-ups or confirmation messages) after form submissions
+- Simple, clear navigation between menu, order, and contact pages
+- Mobile optimization for customers placing orders on-the-go
+- Secure, easy-to-fill forms for orders and custom requests
+- Visual feedback (e.g., pop-ups or confirmation messages) after form submissions

 Budget:
- Estimated Cost: R5000 – R20,000.
+- Estimated Cost: R5000 – R20,000.
 The budget will be dependent on the features and design of the website.

- Technical Requirements
+-Technical Requirements
 • HTML

 • CSS

 • JavaScript

 • TypeScript

 • Testing on Chrome

 Timeline
 • Proposals completed and submitted – 27/08/2025
 • Website completed and submitted by - 29/09/2025

+File structure:
+4bakers-website
+│
+├── index.html # Home page
+├── about.html # About Us page
+├── menu.html # Menu page
+├── custom-order.html # Custom Order page
+├── order-online.html # Order Online page
+├── reviews.html # Customer Reviews page
+├── contact.html # Contact Us page
+├── style.css # External stylesheet
+└── README.md # Project documentation

 Changelog:
 BASED ON FEEDBACK FROM PART 1: